 Last Updated: April 16, 2019; Last Reviewed: April 16, 2019

 |Darunavir (DRV, Prezista)

-For additional information see Drugs@FDA: https://www.accessdata.fda.gov/scripts/cder/daf/
+For additional information see Drugs@FDA: http://www.accessdata.fda.gov/scripts/cder/daf/

 |Oral Suspension: 100 mg/mL

-Tablets: 75 mg, 150 mg, 600 mg, and 800 mg
+Tablets: 75 mg, 150 mg, 600 mg, 800 mg

 Fixed-Dose Combination Tablets: